 : Your ASN.as-name

 : Name for the AS, usually only visible in some network structure graphs of DN42.
-Recommended to set to[NICKNAME]-AS
+The recommended value is[NICKNAME]-AS

 .descr